-Hold firmly in place for 3 seconds (count slowly 1,2,3).
+Hold firmly against the thigh for approximately 10 seconds to deliver the medicine.
 The injection is now complete.

 Remove the auto-injector from the thigh.
 The orange tip will extend to cover the needle.
-If the needle is still visible, do not attempt to reuse it.

 Massage the injection area for 10 seconds.